-Debut novel When Birds Forget to Sing to be published by Mantle, Macmillan in 2018.
+Debut novel The Day You Disappeared to be published by Mantle, Macmillan in 2018.

-Debut novel The Deposed to be published by Bonnier Zaffre in spring 2017.
+Debut novel Deposed to be published by Bonnier Zaffre in spring 2017.

 Debut novel After the Silence published by Penguin in July 2015.

-Debut novel How Not to Fall in Love, Actually is available now as an e-book, and will be published in paperback by Simon & Schuster in January 2017.
+Debut novel How Not to Fall in Love, Actually published by Simon & Schuster in January 2017.